2013–14 Albany Great Danes women's basketball team

-The 2013–14 Albany Great Danes women's basketball team represents the University at Albany, SUNY during the 2013–14 NCAA Division I women's basketball season.
-The Great Danes, led by 4th year head coach Katie Abrahamson-Henderson, play their home games at SEFCU Arena and are members of the America East Conference.
+The 2013–14 Albany Great Danes women's basketball team represented the University at Albany, SUNY during the 2013–14 NCAA Division I women's basketball season.
+The Great Danes, led by 4th year head coach Katie Abrahamson-Henderson, played their home games at SEFCU Arena and were members of the America East Conference.
 The Great Danes entered the season as back-to-back defending champs in the America East.
 The Danes continued their success of the previous season by winning the 2014 America East tournament for their third consecutive championship.